Reflective Literature Programs

 A Hero’s Journey

 they embark on their own hero's journey.
 They confront personal anxieties, fears, and self-doubt, develop resilience and self-acceptance, and build capacity for meaningful relationships.
-Through this process of transformation, students gain both analytical skills for understanding literature and practical tools for supporting themselves and others in their communities.
+Through this process of transformation, they gain both analytical skills for understanding literature and practical tools for supporting themselves and others in their communities.

 A hero's journey—the classic narrative pattern where